 See, it’s not that bad!
 With these simple tools, you’ll be able to measure each section, calculate the area in square footage (or square inches), diagram the layout with or without a seam or two, draw up a sketch, and estimate the total cost of the project.
 Easy!

-Take photos of the existing space
+Take photos of the existing countertop and space

-Measuring your existing countertops
+Measuring your existing kitchen or bathroom countertops

 Begin by measuring the existing countertops wall-to-wall, corner to corner.
 Again, make sure to record all measurements in inches.

-- Measure the length of all countertop
+- Measure the length of all countertops (Measure in inches)

 - Measure depth (width) of all countertops